 --a.
 January-May 2025: Identification of preliminary alternative route segments.

 --d.
-Late Fall/Winter 2025: Filing of joint application with PUC to amend Certificates of Convenience and Necessity (CCNs).
+Winter 2025/Early Spring 2026: Filing of joint application with PUC to amend Certificates of Convenience and Necessity (CCNs).
+All Docket Numbers have been assigned for the CCNs filed by the TSPs.
+They are as follows:

 --e.
-Winter/Early Spring 2026: PUC review and processing of application.
+Early Spring 2026: PUC review and processing of application.

 --f.
 Summer 2026: PUC decision and final route determination expected.